TheOdinProject/curriculum/README.md

-curriculum
+The Odin Project: Curriculum
 ==========

-The open curriculum for learning web development
+The open curriculum for learning web development.